 Our audit was conducted for forming an opinion on the statement of cash receipts and disbursements and net changes - governmental funds.
-The Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by the U.S. Code of Federal Regulations Title 2 Subtitle A Chapter II Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and is also not a required part of the basic financial statements.

-The Schedule of Expenditures of Federal Awards is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the financial statement.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statement itself, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedule of Expenditures of Federal Awards is fairly in all material respects in relation to the financial statement as a whole.
+The Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200 - Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards and is also not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying and accounting records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the financial statement and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Expenditures of Federal Awards is fair in all material respects in relation to the financial statement as a whole.